bencodezen/go-blog/source/_posts/book-review-commented-games-lee-sedol-volume-2.md

 	5. At the end of each game, Lee Sedol goes through and summarizes the highlights of each game and discusses the importance of that moment.

 4. An epilogue of Lee Sedol's thoughts of the tournament as a whole along with any thoughts he had about himself as a player and his psychological state at the time.
 In other words, it's as if you got the opportunity to talk to Lee Sedol and hear his thoughts on the tournament.
 Extremely enjoyable to read.

 5. Finally, spread throughout the chapters, players will also find anecdotes and random tidbits (called Episodes in the Table of Contents) about Lee Sedol that serve as an extremely enjoyable break.

 **What aspect can be improved on?**

 *   No complaints here!

 **Is this book easy to read?**

 *   Yes.
 The tone of the book was primarily conversational that really helped alleviate any difficulty weaker players might normally have when reading a book with professional level commentary.

 **Bottom Line**

 1. Continues to uphold the quality of content that you come to expect after reading [Volume 1](http://www.bengozen.com/book-review-commented-games-lee-sedol-volume-1/ "Book Review: Commented Games by Lee Sedol: Volume 1").

 2. Considering it's a book on professional level go, this book is very accessible to beginners and intermediate players alike (though a bit more towards intermediate players).

 3. The format of the book makes for an incredible and unforgettable experience where the reader can be immersed in go and Lee Sedol's thoughts while also getting to know him at the same time.

 4. Worth every penny and more for the content and experience you get with it!
-[/expand]

-[expand title="Recommended For..." trigclass="expandTitle"]
+### Recommended For...

 *   Any players who are fans of Lee Sedol.
 *   Players who have run into issues understanding professional commentaries in the past and are looking for a book that tries to bridge that gap.
-[/expand]

-[expand title="Where Can I Buy It?" trigclass="expandTitle"]
+### Where Can I Buy It?

 *   GoGameGuru - [$42.00](http://shop.gogameguru.com/commented-games-by-lee-sedol-2/?acc=e4da3b7fbbce2345d7772b0674a318d5 "Commented Games by Lee Sedol Volume 2 GoGameGuru Purchase Link") (shipping and handling not included)
-[/expand]

-[expand title="Other Books in This Series..." trigclass="lastExpandTitle"]
+### Other Books in This Series...

 *   [Commented Games by Lee Sedol: Volume 1 - One Step Closer to the Summit](http://www.bengozen.com/book-review-commented-games-lee-sedol-volume-1/ "Book Review: Commented Games by Lee Sedol: Volume 1")
 *   Commented Games by Lee Sedol: Volume 2 - Dream to Be the Best
-*   Commented Games by Lee Sedol: Volume 3 - TBD [/expand]
+*   Commented Games by Lee Sedol: Volume 3 - TBD

 _**Last Updated on September 22nd, 2013**_